UsQuake/hello_jit/README.md

  ## Setup and Requirements

-    - Rust version XXX
+    - Rust version 1.71.1 [2021 edition]
-    - Required libraries or tools
+    - Using libc crate(libc Rust FFI) for using mmap() and mprotect().
-    - Only for Apple-silicon Mac
+    - For now, only Apple-silicon Mac is supported.

  ## Step
   ### 1. Generate executable binary code